Środa County, Greater Poland Voivodeship

 The county covers an area of 623.18 km2.
 As of 2006 its total population is 54,568, out of which the population of Środa Wielkopolska is 21,635 and the rural population is 32,933.

 Neighbouring counties

-Środa Wielkopolska County is bordered by Września County to the east, Jarocin County to the south, Śrem County to the south-west and Poznań County to the north-west.
+Środa County is bordered by Września County to the east, Jarocin County to the south, Śrem County to the south-west and Poznań County to the north-west.

 Administrative division

 The county is subdivided into five gminas (one urban-rural and four rural).
 These are listed in the following table, in descending order of population.